-- 41.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 41.2 The Independent Regulator may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 41.3 The accounts are to be audited by the Trust's auditor. - 41.4 The Trust shall prepare in respect of each Financial Year annual accounts in such form as the Independent Regulator may with the approval of the Secretary of State direct. - 41.5 The functions of the Trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer.
+- 41.140.1 The Trust must keep proper accounts and proper records in relation to the accounts. - 41.240.2 The Independent Regulator may with the approval of the Secretary of State give directions to the Trust as to the content and form of its accounts. - 41.340.3 The accounts are to be audited by the Trust's auditor. - 41.440.4 The Trust shall prepare in respect of each Financial Year annual accounts in such form as the Independent Regulator may with the approval of the Secretary of State direct. - 41.540.5 The functions of the Trust with respect to the preparation of the annual accounts shall be delegated to the Accounting Officer.

-42. ANNUAL REPORT, FORWARD PLANS AND NON-NHS WORK
+42.41.
+ANNUAL REPORT, FORWARD PLANS AND NON-NHS WORK

-- 42.1 The Trust shall prepare an Annual Report and send it to the Independent Regulator. - 42.2 The Trust shall give information as to its forward planning in respect of each Financial Year to the Independent Regulator. - 42.3 The document containing the information with respect to forward planning referred to above shall be prepared by the Directors. - 42.4 In preparing the document, the Directors shall have regard to the views of the Council of Governors. - 42.5 Each forward plan must include information about: - 42.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the Trust proposes to carry on, and - 42.5.2 the income it expects to receive from doing so. - 42.6 Where a forward plan contains a proposal that the Trust carry on an activity of a kind mentioned in sub-paragraph 42.5.1 the Council of Governors must: - 42.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfilment by the Trust of its principal purpose or the performance of its other functions, and - 42.6.2 notify the directors of the Trust and its determination. - 42.7 A Trust which proposes to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the purposes of health service in England may implement the proposal only if more than half of its members of Council of Governors of the Trust voting approve its implementation.
+- 42.141.1 The Trust shall prepare an Annual Report and send it to the Independent Regulator. - 42.241.2 The Trust shall give information as to its forward planning in respect of each Financial Year to the Independent Regulator. - 42.341.3 The document containing the information with respect to forward planning referred to above shall be prepared by the Directors. - 42.441.4 In preparing the document, the Directors shall have regard to the views of the Council of Governors. - 42.541.5 Each forward plan must include information about: - 42.5.141.5.1 the activities other than the provision of goods and services for the purposes of the health service in England that the Trust proposes to carry on, and - 42.5.241.5.2 the income it expects to receive from doing so. - 42.641.6 Where a forward plan contains a proposal that the Trust carry on an activity of a kind mentioned in sub-paragraph 42.5.1 the Council of Governors must: - 42.6.141.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfilment by the Trust of its principal purpose or the performance of its other functions, and - 42.6.241.6.2 notify the directors of the Trust and its determination. - 41.7 A Trust which proposes to increase by 5% or more the proportion of its total income in any financial year attributable to activities other than the provision of goods and services for the purposes of health service in England may implement the proposal only if more than half of its members of Council of Governors of the Trust voting approve its implementation. - 41.8 In deciding whether to approve any such proposal the Governors shall consider to determine together whether the trust's non-NHS work will significantly interfere with the trust's principal purpose, which is to provide goods and services for the health service in England, or its ability to perform its other functions.

-43. MEETING OF COUNCIL OF GOVERNORS TO CONSIDER ANNUAL ACCOUNTS AND REPORTS
+43.42.
+MEETING OF COUNCIL OF GOVERNORS TO CONSIDER ANNUAL ACCOUNTS AND REPORTS

-43.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors:
+43.142.1 The following documents are to be presented to the Council of Governors at a general meeting of the Council of Governors: